mark-watson/PythonAIBook/manuscript/Chess.md

 Bot played: b8c6 (eval: -0.50, nodes: 0, time: 0.01s)
 ```

 The bot mirrors with `b8c6`, developing its knight to the same central square.
 The evaluation swings to +0.00 as the position is now symmetric.
-As the game progresses the bot will seek tactical opportunities — captures that win material, promotions, and checkmate sequences — guided by the combination of material values, piece-square tables, and the alpha-beta search.
+As the game progresses the bot will seek tactical opportunities (captures that win material, promotions, and checkmate sequences) guided by the combination of material values, piece-square tables, and the alpha-beta search.

 When playing as a human, try the `legal` command when you are unsure what moves are available, and use `setfen` to load famous positions from chess literature.
 The FEN string for the position after 1.e4 e5 2.Nf3 Nc6 3.Bb5 (the Ruy Lopez, one of the oldest chess openings) is: